-Children's rooms will benefit from the use of track lights, which can be swiveled, rotated, and aimed in any direction to shed light on play areas, hobbies, or homework.
-As the child grows older, the fixtures can be moved and redirected toward a stereo cabinet or sitting area.
+Children’s rooms will benefit from the use of track lights, which can be swiveled, rotated, and aimed in any direction to shed light on play areas, hobbies, or homework.
+As the child grows older, the bedroom lighting fixtures can be moved and redirected toward a stereo cabinet or sitting area.

 If your children play and work on the floor then ensure that there is enough light at floor level.